GeoStat-Framework/GSTools/docs/source/index.rst

     export GSTOOLS_BUILD_PARALLEL=1
     pip install git+git://github.com/GeoStat-Framework/GSTools.git@main

-The number of parallel threads can be set with the global variable `config.NUM_THREADS`.

-**Using experimental GSTools-Core for even more speed**
+***Using GSTools-Core for parallelization and even more speed***

-You can install the optional dependency `GSTools-Core <https://github.com/GeoStat-Framework/GSTools-Core>`_, which is a re-implementation of the main algorithms used in GSTools.
+You can install the optional dependency `GSTools-Core <https://github.com/GeoStat-Framework/GSTools-Core>`_, which is a re-implementation of the algorithms used in GSTools.
 The new package uses the language Rust and it should be faster (in some cases by orders of magnitude), safer, and it will potentially completely replace the current standard implementation in Cython.
 Once the package GSTools-Core is available on your machine, it will be used by default.
-In case you want to switch back to the Cython implementation, you can set :code:`gstools.config.USE_RUST=False` in your code.
+In case you want to switch back to the Cython implementation, you can set :code:`gstools.config.USE_GSTOOLS_CORE=False` in your code.
 This also works at runtime.
 You can install the optional dependency e.g. by

 .. code-block:: none